Sukhoi Su-17: Operators

 Angola: The National Air Force of Angola operates 14 Su-22 variants.

 Iran: The Aerospace Force of the Islamic Revolutionary Guard Corps (IRGC-AF) operates the Iranian Su-22 fleet.
 The aircraft have military identification numbers that are prefixed '15-' Iran received 40 Su-20/22s from Iraq in 1991.
 While non-operational for several years, in 2013 Iran started an overhaul program.
 In March 2015, it seems that some of the IRGC-AF Su-22s were transferred to the Syrian Arab Air Force to fight in the Syrian Civil War.
 Iran currently possesses 30 operational Su-22s.
 In July 2018 they successfully overhauled and modernized 10 Su-22s, giving them the ability to carry smart bombs, fire precision-guided munitions, transfer data from UAVs, and technology necessary to utilize air-launched cruise missiles with a range of 1500 km.

 Libya: The Libyan Air Force operated as many as 90 Su-22 aircraft, with around 40 Su-22M3 and Su-22UM3K aircraft in service at the beginning of 2011.
 During the Libyan Civil War, the Gaddafi regime used Su-22s in combat operations.
-As of 2017, two Su-22s remained in service.
+As of 2025, 1 Su-22 remained in service.

-Syria: 28 Su-22 aircraft served with the Syrian Air Force prior to the Syrian Civil War.

-Vietnam: Three regiments of Su-22UM3K and Su-22M4 aircraft served with the Vietnam People's Air Force.
+Vietnam: Three regiments of Su-22UM3K and Su-22M4 aircraft served with the Vietnam Air Force.
+As of 2026, 25 Su-22s remained in service.

 Yemen: The Yemeni Air Force inherited Su-22s from both North and South Yemen, following the 1994 civil war.
 In 1996, the remaining Su-22s and Su-22Ms were retired.
 At least four Su-17M4s were bought second-hand from Ukraine around 1994.
-18 aircraft were operational in 2011.
-Most Yemeni Air Force combat aircraft, including Su-22s, were destroyed in bombardments of their bases during the first days of the Saudi Arabian-led intervention in Yemen.
+As of 2025, 23 aircraft were operational.